-Abstract (write at end)
+Abstract (Do this next so you know what you want to include)

 For LFOM:

-Initial concepts for a non-electrical technique for the regulation of chemical dosing in robust water treatment plants were tested.
-A Linear Flow Orifice Meter (LFOM) based on the concept of the Sutro weir was added to the entrance tank of a pilot scale drinking water treatment plant.
+A non-electrical technique for the regulation of chemical dose in water treatment plants was tested at pilot scale and then implemented in a full scale water treatment.
+A Linear Flow Orifice Meter (LFOM) based on the concept of the Sutro weir was added to the entrance tank of the water treatment plant.
 The LFOM was evaluated for linearity and flow measurement accuracy over a range of flows from 20 to 140 L/min.
 The flow rate was shown to be linearly related to water height.
-This will allow creation of a chemical flow control module regulated by a float system in the entrance tank.
-The experiment shows a significant achievement in the movement to bring clean water to communities without access to electricity.
+The linear response of the LFOM was coupled with the linear output of a flow controller to create the chemical dose controller.
+This innovation eliminates the need for plant operators to adjust the chemical feed when the flow rate through the plant changes.

 Introduction